Stoicism is a philosophical tradition with roots in Greek and Roman antiquity. Its founder was Zeno (3rd century B.C.).

 Zeno held his classes on a painted porch or stoa.
-This stoa – decorated with mythological scenes, and still visible in Athens today – is the site from which the name “Stoicism” comes.
+This stoa, decorated with mythological scenes and still visible in Athens today, is the site from which the word “Stoicism” originates.

 Stoicism has proven to be a vibrant and influential philosophy across the centuries.

-Its proponents have included the Roman playwright and statesman Seneca; the Roman slave-turned-freeman Epictetus; and the Roman emperor Marcus Aurelius.
-Later, the influence of Stoicism can be found in Christian theology, Modern Philosophy (Kant, Humphrey, & Kant, 1983), and Cognitive-Behavioral Psychology (Baltzly, 2018).
+Its proponents have included the Roman playwright and statesman Seneca, the Roman slave-turned-freeman Epictetus, and the Roman emperor Marcus Aurelius.
+Later, the influence of Stoicism can be found in Christian theology, modern philosophy (Kant & Humphrey, 1983), and cognitive behavioral psychology (Baltzly, 2018).